-UKLFI Charitable Trust invites you to a webinar on Deir Yassin – A Question of Evidence with Prof Eliezer Tauber and chaired by Natasha Hausdorff on Sunday 29 May 2022 at 5pm UK time (7pm Israel, 6pm Europe, 12 noon US East Coast, 9am US West Coast)
+UKLFI Charitable Trust hosted a webinar on Deir Yassin – A Question of Evidence with Prof Eliezer Tauber and chaired by Natasha Hausdorff on Sunday 29 May 2022.

-Professor Eliezer Tauber will discuss his research on the incident in the village of Deir Yassin in April 1948, the subject of his book “The Massacre that Never Was”, recently published in English.
+Professor Eliezer Tauber discussed his fascinating research on the incident in the village of Deir Yassin in April 1948, the subject of his book “The Massacre that Never Was”, recently published in English.

 The alleged massacre at Deir Yassin is frequently cited in discussions about Palestinian refugees and could be said to form a cornerstone of the Palestinian narrative of the establishment of the State of Israel.
 However, Professor Tauber’s detailed analysis of eye witness accounts shows the danger of relying on reportage by persons with their own political objectives.

 Similar problems continue to this day in relation to reports of NGOs and UN bodies, as well as proceedings in international criminal tribunals, as discussed HERE.
 This webinar should be of great interest to those concerned about false reports today as well as propaganda in the past.